 This blog began in 2013 and was initially intended as an account of 12 months in Vienna.
-Nine quite painful years on, and despite my best efforts, Vienna is still ranked as the best in the world for quality of life (sometimes called “liveabilty”).
-This is not just because I live here, but also the view of the only city life quality rankings that matter: the one from those splendid people at Mercer and, for the first time in 2018, The Economist Intelligence Unit (traitorously downgraded in 2020 due to the slight inconvenience of Covid.)
+Ten quite painful years on, and despite my best efforts, Vienna is still ranked as the best in the world for quality of life (sometimes called “liveabilty”).
+This is not just because I live here, but also the view of the only city life quality rankings that matter: the one from those splendid people at Mercer and, for the first time in 2018, The Economist Intelligence Unit (traitorously downgraded in 2020* due to the slight inconvenience of Covid.)
 In 2019 Vienna hit the magic ten years in succession, which is a record for those keeping score.

 Vienna, 2013, the 23rd district

-Vienna isn’t everyone’s cup of tea, which is a good thing because the last thing it needs right now are more whingers.
+Vienna isn’t everyone’s cup of tea, which is a good thing because the last thing it needs are more whingers.
 This blog is not intended as a travel guide.
 There are many and well researched available.
 It is an attempt to get under the skin of the city, to see what makes it really tick, to take a peek under its ballgown and to find out whether it really deserves the accolade as number 1.
 It is also not a comparison between cities.
 There is nothing modest in this aim, simply I haven’t visited all the others.

 Before we delve deeper, however, a word in mitigation concerning the label of “number 1”.
 In truth, the whole notion of ranking places based on something quite individual as life-quality is something I buy into as much as local Austrian folk music.
-Indeed, the very notion of comparing cities or countries based on a mix of qualitative and quantitative data, is, like a plate of Beuschel, difficult to imagine and even harder to digest.
+Indeed, the very notion of comparing cities or countries based on a mix of qualitative and quantitative data, is, like a plate of Beuschel: difficult to imagine and even harder to digest.
 (Beuschel has something to do with the parts of an animal that would make a vegetarian faint.)
 Moreover, all taste, to a lesser or greater extent, is a mix of subjective experiences and the kind of cognitive biases Nobel prize winners describe better than I can.
 Therefore, we should approach such rankings, any ranking, with a healthy serving of caution and not take too seriously the fact that Vancouver got annoyed it was only number 2 back in the day.

 And so, at the start of 2013, a year that promises much for the growth and future of Europe (unless you are from the UK), we embark on whirlwind tour – okay, this is Vienna, so perhaps a more leisurely, complacent amble with a few stops for wine – of the sights, the sounds, the smells, the successes, the failures, the highs, the lows, the issues, the talking points, the faces, the fools, the heroes and the villains of this beautiful, beguiling, frustratingly intractable at times, city utopia.
-And In doing so we can hopefully reveal once and for all what truth lies in travel writer David Whitley’s perceptive assertion last year (http://natgeotraveller.co.uk/where/austria/vienna/76491/) that “Vienna may be dressed in a ballgown, but she has a G-string and tattoos underneath.”
+And In doing so we can hopefully reveal once and for all what truth lies in travel writer David Whitley’s perceptive assertion in 2012 (http://natgeotraveller.co.uk/where/austria/vienna/76491/) that “Vienna may be dressed in a ballgown, but she has a G-string and tattoos underneath.”

-(C) 2013 – 2022 RJ Barratt
+(C) 2013 – 2023 RJ Barratt